 - Perjury: Perjury is the act of lying under oath

 Regardless of your circumstances, the Aron Law Firm is committed to preserving your freedom and defending your good name.
 Our San Luis Obispo white-collar defense attorneys are focused, passionate, and experienced.
-If you have recently been arrested or are the subject of an ongoing criminal investigation, take advantage of our free consultation.
+If you have recently been arrested or are the subject of an ongoing criminal investigation, take advantage of our consultation.
 Proactive behavior may make a difference in the success of your case.

 Potential Penalties for White-Collar Crimes in San Luis Obispo, California